Experimenting with Protobufs generated types in Rust

 Results

-Each time the first program is run the second program will print:
+Each time the fake_thermostat program is run the server program will print:

 bytes = b"\n\x03foo"